DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

     ![Product Type Counts](../../images/met_2.png)

+Product Tag Counts
+:   Same as above, but for a group of products sharing a tag.

 Simple Metrics
 :   Provides tabular data for all Product Types.
 The data displayed in
     this view is the total number of S0, S1, S2, S3, S4, Opened This